August 21, 2012.

 I am certainly not the first person to build an electric unicycle.
 Perhaps the most well-known self-balancing unicycle is Trevor Blackwell’s Eunicycle, which also uses the OSMC.
 His design is similar to mine, but uses a much more expensive battery pack ($218 for his vs $44 for mine).
 Also, the Eunicycle’s motor and gearbox cost a grand total of $644, whereas Bullet’s drive system (including the wheel itself) was $195.
 Finally, the IMU he uses is about $100 more than mine.
 Overall, Bullet is several hundred dollars cheaper than the Eunicycle, but this comes at a price (mostly weight).

-Here is a video of me riding it and some of my friends trying it out (sorry no audio):
+Here is a video of me riding it and some of my friends trying it out (no audio, sorry):